 Football accas are a weekly ritual for many people who relish the chance to win big from a small stake, which is one of the main appeals of football accumulators and multiples in general.

-An accumulator is simply any bet with more than one unrelated selection, whereby all selections need to win for the bet to return anything.
+An accumulator, often shortened to ‘acca’, is simply any bet with more than one unrelated selection, whereby all selections need to win for the bet to return anything.

 With any form of accumulator there are various options when it comes to covering the different bets.
-At the very simplest level, with a double, as well as covering the accumulator (i.e. the double itself) you could also cover the singles that make it up.
-This wouldn’t normally be classed as a multiples bet, although technically it is but a more frequently placed multiples bet is called a Trixie.
+At the very simplest level (a double) as well as covering the double itself you could also cover the singles that make it up, so you would be placing 3 bets: 2 x singles and 1 x double.
+This wouldn’t normally be classed as a multiples bet although technically it is, as you would still get paid out from the singles bet if only one of your selections won.

-A Trixie is also known as a full cover bet and is one step up from our example above, involving three selections and as well as the treble – where all three must win – the bet also includes the three possible doubles, to make four single bets in total.
+A more frequently placed multiples bet is called a Trixie (also known as a full cover bet) which involves three selections and is one step up from a double.
+In this bet, as well as the treble – where all three selections must win – the bet also includes the three possible doubles, to make four bets in total.

-One step up from a full cover bet is a full cover bet with singles and this includes all the singles as well as all the accas, so in the case of a three-selection Trixie there would be a total of seven bets, the four as above plus three singles.
-This bet is called a Patent and below we have some examples of other multiples bets, although there are many more covering a huge range of bets that can be made on football and other sports.
+One step up from a full cover bet is a full cover bet with singles and this includes all the singles as well as all the accas.
+So in the case of a three-selection Trixie there would be a total of seven bets; the four mentioned above plus three singles.
+This bet is called a Patent, and so the idea goes on.
+Of course, the stakes get higher and higher the further up this ladder you climb, so you need to watch that total at the bottom of your betslip.

 Can I Include any Bets in an Acca or Multiple?